By Noel Bajandas

 6. Internal & External Energy

 Know the difference between external and internal energy.
 The external is what they are going to see, and the internal is what they are going to feel.
-Learning how to balance these two out will not only let you sustain your energy throughout, but also create some dynamics within the performance.
+Learning how to balance these two out will not only let you sustain your energy throughout your routine, but also create some dynamics within the performance.

 We all want things to make some kind of sense, so tell me something.
 What’s the story behind your performance?
 Are you a character in your story, or are you just emoting a certain emotion and creating a story off of that one thing?
-It can be as simple or complex as you want, just make sure you are clear with the delivery.
+It can be as simple or complex as you want, just make sure you are clear with the delivery and the control.

 And lastly, my favorite part is the stylization of the performance.
 What sets me apart from others is my ability to tell a story through dance, as well as how stylized my movement has become.
 Versatility is key.
 You want to be able to give everyone something they can relate to.
 I have been able to develop an approach to dance that is very much stylized to who I am as an artist and a creator.
 So, I challenge you to create your own approach to your own movement as well.

 Finally, just have fun.
-If it feels good to you, then most likely, it’ll feel good to the audience, and that’s really the ultimate outcome.
-I hope this helps you break down the process, and realize that it doesn’t take much to create a captivating moment…just some basic tools and the awareness to make them work together.
+If it feels good to you, then most likely, it’ll feel good to the crowd, and that’s really the ultimate outcome.
+I hope this helps you break down the process, and realize that it doesn’t take much to create a captivating moment… just some basic tools to understand and the awareness to use them while you’re performing.